ghall15/fiscalhistory/webpage/_build/html/_sources/bond_pricing_primer.txt

 * Talk these days about using inflation to erode the debt.
 To frame the tradeoff, need to properly account for interest the government actually pays.

+.. [#]  John Cochrane introduced us to the term "The Happy Meal Theorem."